Advertisment

 Khushboo filed a police complaint at the Cantonment Kotwali police, after which a First Information Report (FIR) was registered against Kumar and the restaurant owner under Section 77 of the Bharatiya Nyaya Sanhita (BNS) which punishes the act of voyeurism.
 Vinod later confessed to the crime.

-hidden camera privacy breaches Indian women's safety
+crime against women women's safety hidden camera Indian women's safety privacy breaches

 Advertisment